AlTheSlacker/BowArrow/README.md

 Quick preview of the project: https://youtu.be/UPsMTKfKHko

-Most of the code is quite trivial, but some details will be described here.
+Most of the code is quite trivial, but some details will be described here in the wiki.